kristofferR/omarchy-windows/README.md

-# Floating Mode for Omarchy
+# Floating Window Mode for Omarchy

 Floating Mode adds a clean tiled ↔ floating toggle to the Omarchy bar.
 It is designed especially for large and ultrawide monitors, where a single maximized application wastes space and traditional tiling can feel too rigid.